AnnaRobinson/new_relic_insights/doc/inserting.md

 * __user__: The e-mail address of the user for whom the watchdog event was logged.
 For anonymous users, this field will be blank.
 * __uid__: The user ID of the user for whom the watchdog event was logged.
-For anonymous users, the value of this field would be 0.
+For anonymous users, the value of this field will be 0.
 * __request_uri__: The request URI associated with the given watchdog event.
 * __referer__: The URI associated with the referring page prior to this request.
 * __ip__: The IP address from where the request for this page came.